 The Department of Neurosurgery will support the UC Health academic healthcare system, which includes UC Health's flagship hospital, University of Cincinnati Medical Center (UCMC), and West Chester Hospital, as well as the Cincinnati Department of Veterans Affairs Medical Center, and Cincinnati Children's Hospital Medical Center.
 UCMC is a 700 bed, Level I Adult Trauma Center with 3 neuro ORs, BrainLab navigation systems, a 20-bed NSICU, 24-hour EEG, Novalis radiosurgery and proton therapy center.
 The Department of Neurosurgery is a cornerstone of the University of Cincinnati Gardner Neuroscience Institute (UCGNI) whose integrated outpatient clinical practice will be housed in a new 100,000+ square foot ambulatory neuroscience building that is scheduled to be opened in 2019.

-This position’s primary focus will be clinical practice with a focus in Neuro-Oncology along with academic clinical teaching of residents and medical students in the Department of Neurosurgery.
+This position's primary focus will be clinical practice with a focus in Vascular along with academic clinical teaching of residents and medical students in the Department of Neurosurgery.

-Minimum Qualifications:Candidates must be Board Certified in Neurosurgery and eligible for medical licensure in the State of Ohio.
+Minimum Qualifications:Candidates must be Board Certified in Neurosurgery and eligible for medical license in the State of Ohio.

 FOR ALL FACULTY HIRES

 OFFICIAL ACADEMIC TRANSCRIPTS WILL BE REQUIRED AT THE TIME OF HIRE